Wild weather overnight lifts roof, brings down trees

 In the South Island, State Highway 6 was closed overnight between Murchison and Glenhope due to slips, flooding and fallen trees.

-But the weather warnings of yesterday have expired and today is likely to see an easing trend, Metservice meteorologist Melissa Oosterwijk said.
+But the weather warnings of yesterday have expired and today is likely to see an easing trend, MetService meteorologist Melissa Oosterwijk said.

 "Overall almost the entire country is seeing an easing trend but there's another low system which is approaching the top of the North Island," she said.